 - The adult is a British Citizen;

 - They are an EEA or Swiss National;

 - They have a right to rent in the UK.
 This means that if a potential tenant has an outstanding immigration application or appeal with the Home Office, a check on that person’s ‘right to rent’ can be carried out via the Landlords Checking Service which will then provide a ‘yes’ or ‘no’ answer within 2 working days.
 The request form can be downloaded from here.
-This response will have its own unique reference number and will contain details as to when follow up checks are required and should be kept.
+This response will have its own unique reference number and will contain details as to when follow up checks are required and should be kept by the landlord.